Google Summer of Code Projects

 A benchmark suite would help us to keep Julia’s performance for ML models in shape, as well as revealing opportunities for improvement.
 Like the model-zoo project, this would involve contributing standard models that exercise common ML use case (images, text etc) and profiling them.
 The project could extend to include improving performance where possible, or creating a “benchmarking CI” like Julia’s own nanosoldier.

 TensorBoard is a powerful toolkit for visualising ML training, especially useful when training on a remote server.
 This project would involve setting up a pure-Julia TensorBoard client that hooks into Julia’s logging system to log Julia programs, including ML training.
 The project should demonstrate Flux integration and visualising training of a Flux model.
+But more broadly it should be able to work with any julia project that uses the logging standard library, from JuMP constrained optimisation solvers to iterative matrix factorization methods.

 Implement and demonstrate multi-GPU parallelism.
 One route is to expose communication primitives from NVIDIA’s NCCL library and use these to build tooling for model parallelism and distributed training.
 The project should demonstrate parallel training of a Flux model with benchmarks.